lambdaisland/kaocha/doc/04_running_kaocha_cli.md

 If you want to disable parallelization that's enabled in your configuration, you can pass `--no-parallel`.
-If you find yourself frequently reaching for this flag, it's probably worth reconsidering your configuration---having to frequently disable parallelization might be negating any time saved by parallelization.
+If you find yourself frequently reaching for this flag, it's probably worth reconsidering your configuration—having to frequently disable parallelization might be negating any time saved by parallelization.

 ## Debug information